FWGS/xash3d-fwgs/Documentation/extensions/library-naming.md

 Resolution: On x86 on **Win/Lin/Mac**, don't change anything.
 Otherwise, strip the _i?86 part and follow the usual scheme.

 See discussion: https://github.com/FWGS/xash3d-fwgs/issues/39

+Issue #4: When distributing game libraries on Android inside an APK, they couldn't be loaded.
+Resolution: Enable `useLegacyPackaging` option in build.gradle, when distributing games in APK.
+Always force game libraries to have `lib` prefix on Android, regardless if they are packaged in APK or not..